rs-delve/rs-delve.github.io/_reports/2020-11-24-data-readiness-lessons-from-an-emergency.md

 that were required as well as the diversity of data sources that were potentially in scope of these efforts.

-In March 2020, DELVE formed an initial list of datasets we felt would be informative in addressing policy questions.
+In early April 2020, DELVE formed an initial list of datasets we felt would be informative in addressing policy questions.
 This data included mobility data (e.g. the aggregated movements of mobile telephones between different cell towers) and payments transaction data (e.g. aggregated